reTHINK-project/use-cases/docs/H2H Multiparty Conversations.md

 **Implementation Note:** two main approaches:
 1. No media Server is used and all peers must be connected to each other.
 Since the usage of bandwitdth and cpu of WebRTC end-points, exponentially increases with number of participants, it should only be used for small meeting conversations.
 2. A Media Server is used and a Star connection topology is used i.e., all media and data connections from participants must be established with the Media Server.
-With this approach #13 Use Case is used to support dynamic "provisioning" of the Media Server in the Conversation.
+With this approach [Dynamic Media Server or Media Gateway provisioning](https://github.com/reTHINK-project/use-cases/blob/master/docs/Dynamic%20Media%20Server%20or%20Media%20Gateway%20provisioning.md) Use Case is used to support dynamic "provisioning" of the Media Server in the Conversation.
 #### Variants
 1. A "Meeting Room" approach may be used where participants knows the Conversation address that is e.g. inserted in a Calendar, and Participants would join the meeting by using the conversation address
 2. Participants can join the Conversation by using Anonymous or Fake identities as defined in #63 use case